BlenderCN-Org/blender-merge-faces/README.md

     - https://blender.stackexchange.com/questions/60758/hotkey-to-change-select-mode#comment236267_60759
 - [ ] Find out why Dissolve Faces is not it
 - [ ] Find out how to introduce an edge where the vertical facesoverlap so that the top faces could be removed and a new one connecting the six points added

+## Dissolve Edges

+Selecting the edges belonging to the top faces of the cylinders contained within the area of the cube top face except for the ones that are touching the cube top face edges and dissolving them works to a degree and provides close to the desired result, however extending this selection to the edges of the cube's top face and dissolving further collapses the whole mesh on itself.